treaudde/rss-reader/README.md

 # RSS Reader

 Simple application to add rss feeds and browse news without going from site to site.
 To be a service in a bigger project for language learning.
 README will be updated as it progresses.

+Built with Laravel 5.8